How Much Does Fumigation Cost? (2024 Guide)

 • While a homeowner can attempt to DIY this project using a store-bought fogger bomb, only a professional from a pest control company can ensure that the project is undertaken safely and that the infestation is properly taken care of.

-Fumigation is a process through which a home is sealed off, or tented, and filled with a chemical that reaches into all of the nooks and crannies of the home, even seeping into textiles and fabrics, to kill any insects where they’re hiding.
-During this time, the home will be uninhabitable, so residents will have to stay somewhere else.
-It’s also advisable to hire professionals to deep-clean the house after the fumigation is complete.
+Fumigation is a process through which a home is sealed off, or tented, and filled with a chemical that permeates the home to kill insects where they’re hiding.
 Fumigation is one of the most expensive ways to remove pests and is usually reserved for fairly extreme cases.
 It’s a huge endeavor, but if enough insects are detected in the home, it has to be done.
 But how much does it cost to fumigate a house?
 According to Angi, the average cost to fumigate a home will fall in the range of $1,500 to $8,000, with the national average fumigation costing $4,750.

 The average price range for fumigation is broad, but there are distinct reasons for that gap.
 Fumigation is used to clear out a number of different pests, and the type of pest and complexity of the infestation and the home itself can require different procedures and approaches, all of which can affect the total cost of the project.
 Understanding the components can make it easier to establish a reasonable cost estimate so residents know how to budget for the project.